Our goal: waste-free for a smart city

 - Share your message loud and clear –- with the media, your staff and volunteers, and event attendees.

-Waste management planning for large events
+Waste management planning for significant events

-See who needs to complete one, what the plan covers, and what you’ll need to consider before completing your plan.
+See who needs to complete one, what the plan covers, and what you’ll need to consider before completing your plan:

-Waste management for large events
+Waste management for significant events

 Reducing waste at your event booklet

 Our handy free guide for recycling at events contains case studies and everything you need to plan, organise and execute a waste-free event, no matter how big or small.